Pacific-salmon-assess/skrunchy/README.md

 ## Examples (currently use fake data for several data sources - not accurate)

-Make some **fake** genetic proportion and catch data (by week), expand to estimates of annual proportions, and plot:
+Make some **fake** genetic proportion and catch data (by week), aggregate into estimates of annual proportions, and plot:

 ``` r